Kiso Valley Tours

 2. Tour of the facility.

-3. Get hands on and paint an item of you choice using lacquer.
+3. Get hands on and paint a lacquerware plate.

 4. Farewells and time for shopping.